douguet/LEA3D/README.md

 ## Run LEA3D
-Create a folder "Project", copy examples from the folder "examples" and launch conda
+Create a folder called "Project", copy the content of the folder “examples” in Project directory and launch conda

  	conda activate lea3d

 **1. Use lea3d to design molecules using some molecular properties of the aspirin molecular structure**

-Here, the file ligand-aspirin.func is read (its name is indicated in file ligand-aspirin.in).
-It contains 4 properties to evaluate (number of atoms, molecular weight, fsp3 value and 2 chemical functions (ester + acid)).
+In this example, the file ligand-aspirin.in defines parameters of the genetic algorithm (a population of 10 molecules that will evolve over 30 generations) and indicates the fitness function file to read (ligand-aspirin.func).
+The fitness function includes 4 properties to evaluate (number of atoms, molecular weight, fsp3 value and the presence of 2 chemical functions (ester + acid)).

 	perl ../lea3d-main/MAIN ligand-aspirin.in

  To visualize the best candidate of each generation:

  	pymol VISU/list.sdf

-**1. Use lea3d to generate 3 molecules using the combination of legos**
+**2. Use lea3d to generate 3 molecules using the combination of legos** In this example, the objective is to build molecules that are already encoded without evaluation of any properties.
+The file list_mol_sulfapyridine-aspirin_venetoclax contains the encoding for three molecules (one per line) and the file ligand-aspirin.in indicates which library of fragment to use (here, the SDF file called all.sdf from the folder LEGO).

 	perl ../lea3d-main/MAIN -v ligand-aspirin.in list_mol_sulfapyridine-aspirin_venetoclax